 RESOURCES

 The resources section contains a great variety of Search and Rescue information for our member teams and volunteers.
-Below you will find the following: a link to join our email forum, how to get your own email address, field certification exam details, map order information, radio frequencies and policies, SAR guidelines and training manuals, mission reports, how to request a sar i.d. as a volunteer, field coordinator details, and reimbursement policies and forms.
+Below you will find the following: a link to join our email forum, how to get your own email address, field certification exam details, map order information, radio frequencies and policies, SAR guidelines and training manuals, mission reports, how to request a SAR ID as a volunteer, field coordinator details, and reimbursement policies and forms.
 We also have a link to Café Press where you can purchase NMSARC logo gear and ESCAPE memorabilia.

 NMSAR EMAIL FORUM

-If you are a member of one of NMSARC's member teams, you are eligible to join our email forum.
-Be sure to give us your team name or other affiliation with NM SAR when you apply; otherwise your request will not be approved.
 News about training, our annual ESCAPE conference, as well as other topics that members want to discuss are posted here.
 Members of the Forum agree to follow the NMSAR Forum Usage Guidelines.
-Click the button to the right to apply or email admin@nmsar.org and we will review your request. |

 WANT YOUR OWN "NMSAR.ORG" EMAIL ADDRESS?